The podcast where we delve into the intersection of writing and the development of technology products.

 Published on: February 17, 2020

 In this episode, we interview Mark Baker who is the author of the book Every Page is Page One.
 Originally published in 2013, this book has become an absolute classic in the Content Strategy field.
 In this interview, Mark explains how turning web pages into self-contained topics is the way to make content that serves its purposes and gets found by the users.

 Who is behind the podcast.

-Ju graduated in Business and is currently a tech writer in VTEX.
-Previously worked for an animation studio in London, and at social impact organisations in Mexico, Brazil and Panama.
+Ju graduated in Business and is currently a lead tech writer at VTEX.
+Previously worked for an animation studio in London and at social impact organisations in Mexico, Brazil and Panama.

 Subscribe to the podcast on your favorite platform.